There are many different types of home improvement loans.

-If you are looking at buying a fixer upper home and need a loan to purchase the home and make repairs look no further than the FHA 203k rehab loan.
+If you are looking at buying a fixer-upper home and need a loan to purchase the house and make repairs look no further than the FHA 203k rehab loan.

 A 203k loan is a renovation loan that gives you the money to purchase a home in need of repairs, plus additional cash to make the needed repairs or renovations.

 You can get up to $35,000 cash for repairs with a streamline 203k loan.
-A standard 203k loan is needed for more extensive projects including homes that are in need of plumbing or foundation replacement or repair.
+A standard 203k loan is needed for more extensive projects, including homes that require plumbing or foundation replacement or repair.

-The qualifying guidelines for 203k loans is the same as an FHA loan only the borrower needs a higher credit score because 203k lenders are providing a loan that exceeds 100% loan’-to-value in some cases.
+The qualifying guidelines for 203k loans are the same as an FHA loan; only the borrower needs a higher credit score because 203k lenders are providing a loan that exceeds 100% loan’-to-value in some cases.
 You need a 640 credit score for FHA 203k loans.

 Personal Loans for Home Improvement

-All types of home improvement loans require fairly descent credit in order to qualify.
-If you have bad credit you may not be able to attain any type of loan.
-If you have low credit scores you should work on improving your credit history before applying for a loan.
+All types of home improvement loans require fairly decent credit to qualify.
+If you have bad credit, you may not be able to attain any kind of loan.
+If you have low credit scores, you should work on improving your credit history before applying for a loan.

 One thing you can do to quickly increase your credit rating before applying for a home improvement loan is to pay down your credit card balances.
-If you are carrying high balances then your credit is being negatively affected.
-Try to keep your balances less than 15% of the credit limit in order to maximize your FICO scores.
+If you are carrying high balances, then your credit is being negatively affected.
+Try to keep your balances less than 15% of the credit limit to maximize your FICO scores.